 1. Ephesus – The Loveless Church (Revelation 2:1-7)

-Repeating the original good works will help you get back to the place where you began. “. . . do the first works” (Revelation 2:5).
-Return to what you did when you first became a Christian—the spiritual disciplines that kept you close to Christ and motivated to follow Him.
+Repeating the original good works will help you get back to the place where you began, “Do the first works” (verse 5).
+Return to what you did when you first became a Christian—the spiritual disciplines that kept you close to Christ and motivated you to follow Him.

-“Do not fear any of those things which you are about to suffer” (Revelation 2:10).
+“Do not fear any of those things which you are about to suffer” (verse 10).
 Because Christ is Lord over all of life’s circumstances, we have nothing to fear.
-Paul wrote that there is nothing that can separate us from the love of God in Christ Jesus (Romans 8:35-39).
+Paul wrote that nothing can separate us from the love of God in Christ Jesus (Romans 8:35-39).
 Fear is a natural human response, but we live supernatural lives through the power of Christ in us.

-“Be faithful until death, and I will give you the crown of life” (Revelation 2:10).
+“Be faithful until death, and I will give you the crown of life” (verse 10).
 Given the intensity of the persecution in Smyrna, I believe Christ was saying, “Yes, you may lose your life for My sake, but be faithful until the end.”

 Speak the Truth in Love

-Guard against the dilution of true doctrine by false teaching and authoritarian leaders.
+Guard against the dilution of true doctrine.
 If that makes us intolerant in the eyes of some, then so be it.
-Christ will commend us just as He did Antipas, His “faithful martyr.”
+We cannot define truth by our own preferences.
+It exists outside of popular opinion and does not bend to popular demand.
+If we hold fast to sound doctrine, Christ will commend us just as He did Antipas, His “faithful martyr.”

-When the prophetess refused the chance to repent, Christ warned of His judgment: “Indeed I will cast her into a sickbed.”
-Whether taken figuratively or literally, we should take those words as a warning.
-God is holy and will not abide rebellion forever.
+When the prophetess refused an opportunity to repent, Christ warned of His judgment: “Indeed I will cast her into a sickbed.”
+Whether taken figuratively or literally, those words are cautionary.
+God is holy and will not tolerate rebellion forever.
 As Hebrews 10:31 says, “It is a fearful thing to fall into the hands of the living God.”

 The Threat of Death (Revelation 2:22-23)